Continuous limits of large plant-pollinator random networks and some applications: Study of the limiting dynamical systems

-\begin{remark} The proof of Proposition~\ref{prop_stst} is not restricted to the specified forms of $g^P$ and $g^A$, \eqref{growth-rates}.
-The proposition is still true as soon as shapes (successions of increases and decreases) of $g^P$ and $g^A$ are the same as the ones of specified functions \eqref{growth-rates}. \\ Otherwise, in any case, System~\eqref{edp:cinet} has no stationary state with densities, all stationary states will be composed of Dirac measures.
-Moreover, the maximal number of Dirac measures found in such a stationary state corresponds to the maximal number of points that can be found in an inverse image of a positive real for functions $g^P$ and $g^A$ respectively.
-The stability of these stationary states can then be deduced using the same kind of arguments as these of the following proof.\\ \hel{From a biological point of view, it means that} that the number of pollinator species and plant species is reduced to $1$ when considering all type of growths given in Figure 2 of \cite{holland2008mutualism}. \\ This result shows that when the plant-pollinator network is nested and the competition among plants and among pollinators is constant, then the plant-pollinator community collapses to a single plant-pollinator species pair. \syl{At the stationary state, the value of the trait for the pollinators is 1, where the probability of interactions with plant is maximized.
-The trait for plants is <1 (\eqref{hyp_stable}), because of the trade-offs for plants due to the cost of the interaction.} This is in line with the numerical analysis of a system of ODEs by \cite{lever2014sudden}.
+Proposition \ref{prop_stst} shows that the only possible stable equilibrium is composed of only one plant species and one pollinator species.
+Simulations below will illustrate this Proposition.
+This result shows that when the plant-pollinator network is nested and the competition among plants and among pollinators is constant, then the plant-pollinator community collapses to a single plant-pollinator species pair.
+At the stationary state, the value of the trait for the pollinators is 1, where the probability of interactions with plant is maximized.
+The trait for plants is <1 \eqref{hyp_stable}, because of the trade-offs for plants due to the cost of the interactions.
+This is in line with the numerical analysis of a system of ODEs by \cite{lever2014sudden}.
 Our results is a formal demonstration of this necessary collapse.
 It is also more general since we show that it does not depend on the specific form of $g^P$ and $g^A$.
-This raises the question whether it is possible, in this type of ecological model, to maintain a stable coexistence of many plant and pollinator species in a single community by modifying the structure of the interaction graph (\textit{i.e.} with other assumptions for the function $\psi$), or the structure of the competition graph (\textit{i.e.} with non-constant competition functions $k$ and $h$). \end{remark}
+This raises the question of whether it is possible, in this type of ecological model, to maintain a stable coexistence of several plant and pollinator species in a single community by modifying the structure of the interaction graph (\textit{i.e.} with other assumptions for the function $\psi$), or the structure of the competition graph (\textit{i.e.} with non-constant competition functions $k$ and $h$).

-\begin{proof} Any stationary state in $L^1([0,1]^2)$ satisfies that $(\bar P^\infty,\bar A^\infty)$
+\begin{proof} Any stationary state $(\bar P^\infty,\bar A^\infty)$ in $L^1([0,1]^2)$ satisfies that